Project Veritas: New Jersey Teachers' Union video (2010)

-Starting October 25, 2010, O'Keefe posted a series of videos on the Internet entitled Teachers Unions Gone Wild.
-At the time, the New Jersey Education Association (NJEA) was in negotiations with Chris Christie, the New Jersey governor, over teacher pay benefits and tenure.
-O'Keefe obtained one video from recordings made by "citizen journalists", whom he recruited to attend the NJEA's leadership conference.
+Starting on October 25, 2010, O'Keefe posted a series of videos on the Internet titled Teachers Unions Gone Wild.
+At the time, the New Jersey Education Association (NJEA) was in negotiations with New Jersey Governor Chris Christie over teacher pay benefits and tenure.
+O'Keefe obtained a video from recordings made by "citizen journalists" he recruited to attend the NJEA's leadership conference.
 They secretly recorded meetings and conversations with teacher participants.
 It featured teachers discussing the difficulty of firing a tenured teacher.

-A second video featured a staged phone conversation by O'Keefe with Lawrence E. Everett, assistant superintendent of the Passaic, New Jersey city schools, in which Everett refused to commit to firing a teacher based upon the purported claim by a parent that the teacher had used the "n-word" with his child.
-The third video (October 26, 2010) featured audio of a voice, identified as NJEA Associate Director Wayne Dibofsky, who alleged voter fraud during the 1997 Jersey City mayoral election.
-The voice of Robert Byrne, Jersey City municipal clerk, was recorded on the same video; he noted that the election was monitored by lawyers for both candidates.
+A second video featured a staged phone conversation by O'Keefe with Lawrence E. Everett, assistant superintendent of the Passaic, New Jersey city schools, in which Everett refused to commit to firing a teacher based on a parent's purported claim that the teacher had used the "n-word" with his child.
+A third video (October 26, 2010) featured audio of a voice, identified as NJEA Associate Director Wayne Dibofsky, who alleged voter fraud during the 1997 Jersey City mayoral election.
+The voice of Robert Byrne, Jersey City municipal clerk, was recorded on the same video; he noted that lawyers for both candidates monitored the election.

-New Jersey's Republican Governor Chris Christie stated at the time that nothing on the videos surprised him.
-NJEA spokesman Steve Wollmer said the union and its attorneys were discussing their options regarding possible legal action, although no action was ever taken.
-Wollmer called the videos "a calculated attack on this organization and its members", and described O'Keefe as "flat-out sleazy".
+Christie said at the time that nothing on the videos surprised him.
+NJEA spokesman Steve Wollmer said the union and its attorneys were discussing their options for legal action, but none was ever taken.
+Wollmer called the videos "a calculated attack on this organization and its members" and called O'Keefe "flat-out sleazy".